maystocks/maystocks/README.md

 Please suggest additional brokers on the community discord.

-If you would like commercially sponsor this project, please contact me through [maystocks.net](https://www.maystocks.net/).
+If you would like to commercially sponsor this project, please contact me through [maystocks.net](https://www.maystocks.net/).

 ### Community